carolinecappello/carolinecappello.github.io/_pages/about.md

 after American martens and other mesocarnivores in snowy Wisconsin forests, and managing piping plover and least tern populations along the coast of Maine.

-When not chasing after wildlife, I can be found hiking, backpacking, running, braising all manner of vegetables, drinking mediocre coffee, or reading a good book.
+When not chasing after wildlife, I can be found hiking, backpacking, running, fermenting all manner of vegetables, drinking mediocre coffee, or reading a good book.
 I use she/her pronouns.
 <br>
 <br>

 ___Favorite recent lifer:___ Damara red-billed hornbill (_Tockus damarensis_), Outjo, Namibia <br>
-___Favorite recent hike:___ Dune 45, Namib-Naukluft National Park, Namibia <br>
+___Favorite recent hike:___ Vesper Peak, North Cascades, Washington <br>
-___Favorite recent read:___ Demon Copperhead by Barbara Kingsolver <br>
+___Favorite recent read:___ The Secret History by Donna Tartt <br>
 <br>